Alon1215/DinGo_ChessEngine/README.md

 Chess engine (following UCI protocol) fully implemented in Go (Golang).
-Built as a part of [Tomer Gonen](https://github.com/yodatk)'s and my chess engines competition which will take place at 30.10.20 .
+Was built as a part of [Tomer Gonen](https://github.com/yodatk)'s and my chess engines competition which will take place at 30.10.20 .

 The engine will be featuring state of the art search techniques and based on bitboards.